rebelsky/sams-assorted-musings-reflections/registration-2022-11-01.md

 That prior paragraph suggests that I've started to move from the process to some additional commentary.
 I'll admit that I feel better about the system now than I did at first.
 It retains many of the strengths of Grinnell's registration chaos while addressing some important issues.
 I'm hopeful that over the long term, we can encode some of those individual situations better or find ways to address them.

-What do I see as additional positives?
+What do I see as likely positives?

 * We gain much by clarifying our cut policies.
 I've been surprised reading some of the policies, particularly since I might have prioritized differently.
 * It seems much less likely that students will be cut from their high-priority courses, not least because they can better indicate those high-priority courses.
 * We won't encounter situations in which a student is cut from two or three courses and has to scramble to find other courses.
 In part, that's because we're asking them to plan ahead.
 In part, that's because they should have a better sense as to what's available.

-What do I see as additional negatives?
+What do I see as postential issues?

 * Students will still going be scrambling to add courses round 3, particularly students toward the bottom of round 3 (i.e., second-years and first-years).
 It will not necessarily be easy for those students to find courses that fit into their schedule by the time it's their turn.
 Some people are confident that this will work out, but we'll have to see.
 It may be that students will need to be more willing to experiment with new subjects.
 * Some colleagues have suggested that the system may have hidden biases against students with disabilities, particularly with regard to the first-come, first-served aspect.